-The functions alp(), bet(), expl(), and the procedure rate() implement the mathematical expressions that describe oinf and tau.
+The functions alp(), bet(), exp1(), and the procedure rate() implement the mathematical expressions that describe oinf and tau.
 To facilitate units checking, their arguments are tagged with the units that they use.
-The rate() procedure achieves some efficiency by calling alp() once and using the returned value twice; calculating oinf and tau separately would have required two calls to alp().
+For efficiency, rate() calls alp() once and uses the returned value twice; calculating oinf and tau separately would have required two calls to alp().

-The procedure rate() helps answer the second question that was raised in the discussion of the NEURON block: how to examine the variation of oinf and tau over space.
-This is easily done in hoc with nested loops like this:
+Now we can answer the second question that was raised in the discussion of the NEURON block: how to examine the variation of oinf and tau over space.
+This is easily done in hoc with nested loops, e.g.

 '''

 forall { // iterate over all sections

 for (x) { // iterate over each segment

-rate(v(x), cai(x))
+rate_cagk(v(x), cai(x))

 // here put statements to plot

 // or save oinf and tau

 }

 }

 '''